+Precise, beautiful letter-carving is very important to me.
+Here I am carving tiny details on a passage from Corinthians.
 I am a sculptor and letter-carver, working from my home-based studio in Bremerton, WA.
 I have been working in wood since 1999, when I began carving inscriptions on simple wood blocks.
 Since then, my work has consistently evolved and my artistic vision has deepened.
-I remain one of only a few carvers in the U.S. who specialize in hand-carved lettering.
-As such, I am in demand for commissions that require beautiful carved letters, from small gifts to large installations.
-I show my work at select art fairs around the Pacific Northwest, such as the Bellevue ArtsFair and Inland Crafts.
+I am in demand for commissions that require beautiful carved letters, from small gifts to large installations.
+I also create vessel forms, taking large hunks of wood and making them into delicate, organic forms.
+And labyrinths...have I mentioned labyrinths?
+I create some of the most beautiful finger labyrinths available, in many designs and from many woods, all right here, one at a time.

-I use salvaged and reclaimed wood from the Pacific Northwest, particularly Big Leaf Western Maple, Cherry, Apple, and Walnut.
-Most of my wood is from trees that have fallen down in storms.
+I use salvaged and reclaimed wood from the Pacific Northwest, particularly Big Leaf Western Maple, Cherry, Apple, Oak, Elm, and Walnut.
+Much of my wood is from trees that have fallen down in storms.

 I have a BFA (1992) in studio art from Pacific Lutheran University and an MAT (1995) from the University of Puget Sound.
 One of the things about being an artist that I love is that it requires me to constantly study and learn, not just in "art" fields, but in all fields.
 As such, I am a heavy-user of the public library, which I think is one of the greatest ideas humanity has come up with.
 (Unashamed Public Service Announcement: Support your library and joyfully pay taxes to support it!)